wleader/PeachtreeBus/README.md

 When a message fails because of an unhandled exception, normally the current database transaction is rolled back, and the message is tried again.
 However if the unhandled exception is from a database deadlock, the current database transaction can not be rolled back.
 Now when the handling a failed message and the rollback fails, the transaction will be recreated allowing the processing of messages to continue.

 Additionally, the way the connection to the database server is established has been changed, and so if after a failure the connection to the database is no longer usable a new connection will be established.
-This allows the process to continue to attempt reconnections and to resume processing messages after a connection to the database server is broken.
+This allows the process to continue to attempt to reconnect and to resume processing messages after a connection to the database server is broken.

 ### March 9th, 2023